Mike-Bros/WhereTheHeartIs/readme.md

 - [x] **Dark Mode Support**: Simple dark mode UI for better user experience, according to me.
 - [x] **Error Handling & Validation**: Robust input validation and meaningful error messages for incorrect or out-of-range inputs.

-Feel free to adjust the items based on what’s already implemented or what’s planned!